 Orthodontists and other medical professionals should be able to accommodate appointments outside school hours.
 Please aim for either early morning or late afternoon appointments.
 This will ensure that your child is able to complete at least a portion of their school day, and it minimises the impact of their absence on their attainment.

-Please inform the school by writing a note in your child’s planner, emailing email@example.com or leaving a telephone message on 01787-375131 (option 1).
+Please inform the Academy by writing a note in your child’s planner, emailing firstname.lastname@example.org or leaving a telephone message on 01787-375131 (option 1).
 Where applicable, please provide us with a copy of the medical card or letter regarding your child’s medical appointment.

 We recognise that it is more expensive to take a holiday during school breaks and that is why many parents request term-time Leave of Absence for their child.
 It is important, however, that parents fully consider the implications of taking their child out of school on their child’s education.
 If an absence is not authorised we may issue a Penalty Notice or begin legal proceedings.